mnishiguchi/blog/_pages/about.md

 ## Associate of Computer Science

 Without hesitation, I enrolled in a Computer Science program at [University of the District of Columbia](http://www.udc.edu/) to complement my self-directed learning.
-I was able to fortify my programming skills with better understanding of operating systems and data structures as well as intense programming trainings for C++ and Java.
-I also developed basic graphic designing skills with Photoshop, Illustrator and InDesign.
+I was able to fortify my programming skills with better understanding of operating systems and data structures through intense programming trainings for C++ and Java.
+I also developed basic web design and graphic designing skills using Photoshop, Illustrator and InDesign.

 Here are some of the UDC's excellent courses that I enjoy most:

 - Data Structures Using C++ (Professor: Joel Belcher)
 - Web Design (Professor: [Rachid Mrad](http://rachidmrad.com/))